 RSVP is a protocol used for call admission control, and it is used by the routers in the network to reserve bandwidth for calls.
-RSVP is not qualified for call control signaling via the Unified CVP Call Server in SIP.
-The recommended solution for Call Admission Control is to employ Locations configuration on CVP and in UCM.
-Refer to Enhanced Location Call Admission Control, on page 133.
+RSVP is not qualified for call control signaling through the Unified CVP Call Server in SIP.
+For Call Admission Control the solution is to employ Locations configuration on CVP and in UCM.
+Refer to Enhanced Location Call Admission Control, on page 127.

-Unified CVP network architecture
+Unified CVP Network Architecture